Personal Enrichment Programs

 While our programs are designed with adults aged 55 and older in mind, we welcome all participants aged 18 and above.

 The UW-Superior Alumni & Friends Foundation invites you to see the world!
-Learn all about upcoming adventures to the top destinations in the United States and beyond.
-Each group tour, brought to you by Collette, is designed to enrich the educational, cultural, and intellectual experiences of travelers.
+Learn all about upcoming adventures to the world’s top destinations.
+Each group tour, brought to you by Collette, is designed to enrich the educational, cultural and intellectual experiences of travelers.
 They make travel easy and affordable, with carefully planned trips at an exceptional value.
-2026 tours include Croatia, Africa, Great Britain & Ireland, and Arizona
+2027 and 2028 tours include Northern Vietnam, Holland & Belgium (River Cruise), Peru, Christmas Markets of Montreal & Quebec City and Japan.

 Non-Member Cost: $15